InsightDataScience/fansite-analytics-challenge/README.md

 ### Feature 3
 List in descending order the site’s 10 busiest (i.e. most frequently visited) 60-minute period.

-Write to a file named `hours.txt`, the start of each 60-minute window followed by the number of times the site was accessed.
+Write to a file named `hours.txt`, the start of each 60-minute window followed by the number of times the site was accessed during that time period.
 The file should contain 10 lines with each line containing the start of each 60-minute window, followed by a comma and then the number of times the site was accessed during those 60 minutes.
 The 10 lines should be listed in descending order with the busiest 60-minute window shown first.

 e.g., `hours.txt`:

-    01/Jul/1995:00:00:01 -0400, 100
+    01/Jul/1995:00:00:01 -0400,100
-    02/Jul/1995:13:00:00 -0400	22
+    02/Jul/1995:13:00:00 -0400,22
-    05/Jul/1995:09:05:02 -0400	10
+    05/Jul/1995:09:05:02 -0400,10
-    01/Jul/1995:12:30:05 -0400	8
+    01/Jul/1995:12:30:05 -0400,8
     …

 ### Feature 4